TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 board = lolin_s2_mini
 framework = arduino
 ````
 ## Adafruit SSD1331 Library

-Here is an example using the *Adafruit SSD1306 library* with *platformio*, and my findings.
+Here is an example using the *Adafruit SSD1306 library* with *PlatformIO*, along with my findings.

 <img src="images/oled_ssh1331_overview_t.png" width="100%" height="100%" />

-This is the *platformio.ini* I used with the *Arduino library* and [ESP32-S2 Mini](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32-s2/s2mini/):
+This is the *platformio.ini* configuration I used with the *Arduino library* and [ESP32-S2 Mini](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32-s2/s2mini/):

 ````